-As at March 31, 2019 As at March 31, 2018
+As at March 31, 2020 As at March 31, 2019

-Current maturities of long term borrowings (Refer note 17) 53.45 53,81
+Current maturities of long term borrowings (Refer note 17) 28.61 53.45

-Interest accrued on borrowings 0.56 0.66
+Interest accrued on borrowings 4.72 0.56

-Payables for capital goods 5.70 3.42
+Payables for capital goods 2.80 5.70

 Others 1.40 1.40

-Total 61.11 59.29
+tal 37.53 61.11

 ^{} M/s.
 Mettur Structurals, Coimbatore had filed a suit against SE Forge Limited (SEFL/the Company) for disputed supplies before the council formed under The Micro Small and Medium Enterprises Act.
 The council passed an order in favour of M/s.
 Mettur Structurals for the principal amount along with interest.
 An appeal has been filed before the District Court by the Company and an interim stay has been obtained on the order passed by the council.
-The appeal is pending as of March 31, 2019.
+The appeal is pending as of March 31, 2020.
 Company has made a provision of Rs.
 1.40 Crores for the interest.
+Interest payable is normally settled monthly throughout the financial year.